Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/cylinders.rst

     $ martiniglass -p topol.top -f frame.gro -el -ef 700 -cyl

-Alongside the usual files written as before in the :docs:`elastic network tutorial <elastic_networks>`, one further file is written, ``network_cylinders.tcl``.
+Alongside the usual files written as before in the :doc:`elastic network tutorial <elastic_networks>`, one further file is written, ``network_cylinders.tcl``.

 Step 2: Loading the system into VMD